 Technology Services maintains two instructional use classrooms in Buchanan Hall.
 Classes using computing resources, such as English, Computer Programming and Accounting are conducted in these facilities.
-Students may complete assignments outside of class using the computer resources in the Open Lab.
-In addition, instructional labs are available in the Tenth Street Center and Federal Hall.
+Students may complete assignments outside of class using the computer resources in the Student Computer Lab.
+An instructional lab is also available in the Tenth Street Center.

 Laptops can be checked out from the Stafford Library circulation desk to be used in the library only.
 Students must have their ID card and a loan agreement form must be signed to check out a laptop.
 Students using these laptops are responsible for damage to or theft of the computer.
 Laptops may not be reserved in advance.

-The Buchanan Open Lab multi-media room is equipped with three computers: two Dell and one Apple, a color printer, a black and white printer, and scanners.
+The Student Computer Lab multi-media room is equipped with three computers: two Dell and one Apple, a color printer, a black and white printer, and scanners.
 These computers have video and photo editing software installed.
 This room is available for group study.

-Federal Hall and Tenth Street Center offer open labs with computers and high speed laser printers.
+Tenth Street Center offers an open lab with computers and high speed laser printers.

-The Technology Solutions Center has one digital still camera and two digital video cameras available for check out.
+The Technology Solutions Center has digital cameras and digital video cameras available for check out.
 Cameras may be checked out for a period of 24 hours.
 For more information, contact the Technology Solutions Center at (573) 875-4357.

 The AHSC Commons, Southwell Sports Complex, Gene and Fran Koepke Fitness Center, common areas and residence hall lounges are available for a variety of recreational activities.
 The Fitness Center is located in Southy Building.
 It includes free weights, machine weights and cardio equipment.
 The courts at Southwell Sports Complex are available for basketball, tennis and volleyball.
 Other college facilities, such as Launer Auditorium, the Jane Froman Dance Studio, classrooms, Dulany Hall and the AHSC Commons are available upon approval to any officially recognized student organization for meetings and programs.
 Reservations are made on a first-come, first-served basis.
 More information is available in the Student Activities Office.
 Please click here for Gene and Fran Koepke Fitness Center hours of operation.